o3de/o3de.org/content/docs/user-guide/components/reference/physx/collider.md

 ### Resize (Box Shape)

 Box resize mode has six linear manipulators, one on each side of the box.
-The manipulators control the width, depth, and height **Dimensions** property.
+The manipulators control the width, depth, and height aspects of the **Dimensions** property.
+By default, each face of the box can be separately edited.
+Hold **Shift** to edit opposite pairs of faces symmetrically.

 ![PhysX Primitive Collider component mode box resize manipulator](/images/user-guide/components/reference/physx/physx-collider-resize-box.png)

 ### Resize (Capsule Shape)

-Capsule resize mode has two linear manipulators.
-The manipulator at the top of the capsule controls the **Height** property.
+Capsule resize mode has three linear manipulators.
+The manipulators at the top and bottom of the capsule control the **Height** property.
+By default, each end of the capsule can be separately edited.
+Hold **Shift** to edit both ends symmetrically.
 The manipulator on the side controls the **Radius** property.

 ![PhysX Primitive Collider component mode capsule resize manipulator](/images/user-guide/components/reference/physx/physx-collider-resize-capsule.png)